kelvinst/plumbing/README.md

 # Plumbing

-Useful functions to work with pipes.
+Useful functions to work with Elixir pipes.

 For more details take a look at the [online documentation](http://hexdocs.pm/plumbing).